 If you've interacted with nature, you've probably noticed some patterns!
 Much of nature is built by the Fibonacci sequence.
-What the video (part 1) for more information about Fibonacci numbers.
-Watch the video (part 2) for a look into how math and nature interact.
+Watch the video (part 2) for a look into how math and nature interact (watch part 1 if you don't know Fibonacci numbers).
 At the end of the video, what anomaly does she discover?
 Watch part 3 to learn more about other patterns in nature.
 What patterns can you find in nature?
 Can you find any anomalies?
+If a plant started with 4, 9, or 15 leaves how would you expect patterns to develop?
+How would they be alike and different?